vishalvijay/Aviasales-Android-SDK/README.md

 ### Add gradle dependencies

-To add dependencies in the project use the gradle:
+To add dependencies in the project use gradle:

 ```gradle
 repositories {